agmsb/mildly-helpful-cloudshell/README.md

 you can use tmux for this too. or a dash of `screen` will do it - which for some reason i find more intuitive. [here](https://linuxize.com/post/how-to-use-linux-screen/). though - for this you're better off just using a GCE VM.

+## Need to demo mostly code or config?

+`Cloud Shell` comes with the open source editor [Theia](ide.cloud.google.com) installed!
+Go ahead, click!

+Fanciest things include:
+- Nice version control support (bye `git`)
+- Cloning sample repositories by example
+- Cloud Code - it does so much lol
+- Cloud Code for GKE - see all clusters in your `kubeconfig`, and all resources in those clusters (that you have permission to see ofc)
+- Cloud Code for Cloud Run - see your services
+- Cloud Code for minikube - create a baby k8s cluster! awww

 ## Weird gcloud tips

 Grab a project number (and see how you can use `flattened` as an output format and pipe to `awk`)